-As part of the diagnostic work at the Norwegian Veterinary Institute, 23 sheep, 2 cattle, 1 goat and 1 hare were tested serologically for Toxoplasma.
-Only the hare was positive.
+As part of the diagnostic work at the Norwegian Veterinary Institute, 18 sheep, one cattle, and two goats were tested serologically for Toxoplasma.
+None were positive.

 T. gondii is prevalent in Norway, but is less prevalent than in southern Europe.
 It has been estimated that 90% of Norwegian women are susceptible to infection, and that 2 of 1000 pregnant women contract the infection for the first time during pregnancy.
 The parasite is estimated to transmit to the foetus in approximately 50% of these cases.